homabakhtiarian/Mall_Customers/README.md

 An example of clustering with hierarchy is taxonomy of the animal kingdom.
 For instance there is the general term Animal.
 Sub-clusters are fish, mammals and birds.
 For instance there are birds which can fly and those that can't.
-We can continue in this way until we reach dogs and cats even then we can divide dogs and cats into different breeds.
+We can continue in this way until we reach dogs and cats.
+Even then we can divide dogs and cats into different breeds.
 Moreover some breeds have sub-breeds.
 This is called hierarchy of clusters.
 There are two types of hierarchical clustering agglomerative or bottom up and divisive or top down.
 With divisive clustering we start from a situation where all observations are in the same cluster like the dinosaurs then we split this big cluster into two smaller ones.